adamsilver/fdpb/01-Register.md

 I've counted nine problems in total, which you can read about in Floating Labels Are Problematic[^].

 Decluttering a UI is a noble goal.
 But only when we declutter the superfluous; not the essential.
-Labels are essential, and in some cases as we've just discussed so are hints.
+Labels are essential, and in some cases so are hints.

 Employing a pattern that is both problematic and constraining at the same time, is not a recipe we'll use to cook up delicious forms.
 More importantly I won't be using this analogy going forward.

 Ultimately, this book is about designing forms that work.
 Forms that don't drive users crazy.
-Forms that have as little friction as possible and forms that are inclusive.
+Forms that have as little friction as possible.

-For these reasons we'll leave placeholders and floating labels to our competitors.
+And so, we'll use a pattern that has an ever present, high-contrast and easy to read label and hint.
+We'll leave placeholders and floating labels to our competitors.

 ## Passphrases